carbon-language/carbon-lang/clang/README.txt

    - To make diagnostics more gcc-like: -fno-caret-diagnostics -fno-show-column
    - Enable metric printing: -stats

- * -fsyntax-only is the default mode.
+ * -fsyntax-only is currently the default mode.

- * -E mode gives output nearly identical to GCC, though not all bugs in whitespace calculation have been emulated (e.g. the number of blank lines emitted).

- * -fsyntax-only is currently partially implemented, lacking some semantic analysis.
+ * -E mode works the same way as GCC.

  * -Eonly mode does all preprocessing, but does not print the output, useful for timing the preprocessor.

- * -parse-print-callbacks prints almost no callbacks so far.
+ * -fsyntax-only is currently partially implemented, lacking some semantic analysis (some errors and warnings are not produced).

+ * -parse-noop parses code without building an AST.
+This is useful for timing the cost of the parser without including AST building time.

  * -parse-ast builds ASTs, but doesn't print them.
 This is most useful for timing AST building vs -parse-noop.

- * -parse-ast-print prints most expression and statements nodes, but some minor things are missing.
+ * -parse-ast-print pretty prints most expression and statements nodes.

  * -parse-ast-check checks that diagnostic messages that are expected are reported and that those which are reported are expected.

 III.
 Current advantages over GCC: